JetBrains/guide/site/webstorm/tips/convert-to-async/index.md

   file: ./tip.gif
   width: 600
   height: 240
-leadin: >
+---
 Need to convert a function that returns a Promise to an async function that uses the async/await syntax?
 Place the caret on that function, press _⌥Enter / Alt+Enter_ and select _Convert to async function_.
----